galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 If you want to also manage the traffic to Reports cluster, you can add Path-based routing to `/reports/rwservlet` in the rule.

-## Create Highly Available Administration Server
+## Enable Highly Available Administration Server

 The high availability of applications in the Forms and Reports environment is realized by clustering.
 Managed servers in the cluster work together.
 The information about transactions is distributed cluster-wide.
 If a cluster member fails, another server takes over the tasks of the failed server and executes them.
 In this way, the applications are kept running without interruption.